-Although I really do enjoy cooking and baking, my goal is almost always to cook/bake/freeze/prepare/clean as much as I can while spending as LITTLE time in the kitchen as possible — especially when the weather is nice and we just want to be outside.
+Although I really do enjoy cooking and baking, my goal is almost always to cook/bake/freeze/prepare/clean as much as I can while spending as LITTLE time in the kitchen as possible.

 Always run the garbage disposal with the water ON — and use very cold water whenever possible.
 I’m told this helps flush the food out better and prevents slimy foods from clogging up the disposal and sticking to the sides of the pipes.

 Running ice through the disposal will help sharpen the blades.

 Throw your citrus peels down the disposal to freshen any bad odors.

 Here’s a more in-depth post about how to care for your garbage disposal.

 Here’s my recipe for DYI Garbage Disposal Cleaning Tabs.